Meet the MT School of Canada Team

 How We Started

 Founded in 2003, MT School of Canada has evolved from a simple one-program school to what we are today.
 It all started when I looked for a way to stay home with my children while I continued to earn an income.
-Since I had had many years experience in medical transcription, I decided to start a transcription service.
+Since I had had many years of experience in medical transcription from working for doctors and hospitals, I decided to start my own transcription service.

 Having worked in several hospitals and physician offices, I knew back then that most errors we saw in those medical records came either from carelessness or simply not knowing what the physician was saying.
 Physicians were frustrated with some of the work being turned in.
-Finding a top-notch transcriptionist who really cared about the quality of her work was hard to find, especially with no formal training to be found.
+Finding a top-notch transcriptionist who really cared about the quality of her work was hard to find, especially with no formal training at that time.
 This was a time when standards weren’t necessarily high and “good enough” was the norm.

 During this time, I studied and passed the exam to become certified in MT.
 None of my co-workers at the hospital had done that, so it was a great selling point for my clients.

-Because I made sure every document was as perfect as possible, customer service was impeccable, and never missed a deadline, that little transcription service started growing.
+Because I made sure every document was as perfect as possible, customer service was impeccable, and never missed a deadline, that little transcription service I started from a spare bedroom started growing.
 I hired an office manager and eventually support staff.
 After a few months, we needed to hire MTs quickly for the accounts that were coming in since I was barely able to keep up with the work coming in.

-My philosophy has always been … you can teach MT but you can’t character.
+My philosophy is and has always been … you can teach MT but you can’t character.
 Our luck was changing!
-So we went to work, created some notes, and gave feedback on a daily basis.
+So we went to work, created some notes, and gave feedback to our new transcriptionists on a daily basis.
 We explained why this term was incorrect, explained the difference between two closely related items, painted a picture of what happens during a surgical procedure, showed why a dangling participle wasn’t acceptable in formal dictation, and the list went on.
-Eventually we were giving less and less feedback because the ladies diligently reviewed our notes and comments we made on their work.
-Within just a few months, most were able to send in their work directly to the client without having to go through us to edit.
-This was great and relieved a lot of our workload, but we still had a problem when we had to use a backup on a totally different account — we were back to square one with having work produced that wasn’t up to standards.
+Eventually, we were giving less and less feedback because the ladies we were training diligently reviewed our notes and comments we made on their work, and they WANTED to succeed.
+Within just a few months, most were able to send in their work directly to the client without having to go through us to edit first.
+This was a great step and relieved a lot of our workload, but we still had a problem when we had to use a backup on a totally different account — we were back to square one with having work produced that wasn’t up to standards.

 And so today, MT School of Canada continues its tradition of holding the highest standards of quality.
-We’ve continued to add to the program such as the Medical Editing portion, to make our graduates even more well rounded.
+We’ve continued to add to the program such as the medical editing portion, to make our graduates even more well rounded.
 And it’s working!
-Employers love the “quality first” philosophy, and we’ve had 100% job placement rate for the graduates of our Advanced MT and Editing program!
-It’s turned into a win-win for everyone involved.
+Employers love the “quality first” philosophy, and we’ve had a 100% job placement rate for the graduates of our Advanced MT and Editing program for several years now!
+It has truly turned into a win-win for everyone involved.